-(a) The applicant for a cash benefit must provide either a recent fuel bill or receipt for the main fuel type of the household or the CAO can verify a household's heating responsibility through collateral contact with the vendor.
+- (a) The applicant for a cash benefit must provide either a recent fuel bill or receipt for the main fuel type of the household or the CAO can verify a household's heating responsibility through collateral contact with the vendor.
 A recent bill or receipt is one that was issued within two months of the date before application.
 Receipts from vendors for fuel purchased since January of the previous LIHEAP season may be acceptable.
 CAOs can use websites, hotlines and other collateral contacts to verify a household's heating responsibility or that a vendor has provided or will provide service to a household.
-If the household chooses to have the benefit paid to the vendor of its secondary fuel type, the applicant for a cash benefit shall provide documentation of a financial responsibility for both the main and secondary fuel types.

-- (b) The applicant for a crisis benefit shall prove payment responsibility for either the main or secondary fuel type of the household.
-In the absence of a recent bill or receipt due to prior termination of service, verification is required from the vendor that service will be activated pursuant to a determination of eligibility for LIHEAP. - (c) If the household pays for heat indirectly, a written or oral statement from the landlord or rental agent may be acceptable verification of a home-heating responsibility.
+If the household chooses to have the benefit paid to the vendor of its secondary fuel type, the applicant for a cash benefit shall provide documentation of a financial responsibility for both the main and secondary fuel types. - (b) The applicant for a crisis benefit shall prove payment responsibility for either the main or secondary fuel type of the household.
+In the absence of a recent bill or receipt due to prior termination of service, the applicant must provide documentation from the vendor that service will be activated pursuant to a determination of eligibility for LIHEAP is required from the vendor. - (c) If the household pays for heat indirectly, a written or oral statement from the landlord or rental agent may be acceptable verification of a home-heating responsibility.
 The statement shall specify the main type of fuel used to heat the home of the applicant household. - (d) Proof of payment responsibility for either a cash or crisis benefit may be in a name other than the applicant's name in certain reasonable situations, such as the death of the person billed or credit problems of the applicant.
-The applicant must provide written proof of address other than the heating bill and explain why the bill is in another person's name EXAMPLE: For security reasons, the LIHEAP applicant continues to have the utility bill in the name of her deceased spouse.
+The applicant must provide written or printed information that identifies that the household lives at the residence address, such as a bill from the vendor, driver's license, lease, mail sent to the household at the residence, etc. EXAMPLE: For security reasons, the LIHEAP applicant continues to have the utility bill in the name of her deceased spouse.
 She provides a driver's license documenting that she resides at the residence.